aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/52_RunSnykCLI.md

   }
 ```

+On the same `main.tf` file replace the region in `provider "aws"` with your AWS region where you'll be creating the resources (e.g. us-west-2).

-Let's provision this instance to show how the application is misconfigured to permit access from the internet.
+Let's now provision this Amazon EC2 instance to show how the application is misconfigured to permit access from the internet.

 *Previously, we configured an AWS KEY.
 We'll need those details to ensure the next parts work.
 You have more than one option, and the option we specify here is to use a file named `secrets.auto.tfvars` with contents that look like this: